 The prickly history of Maltese migration in Australia

-Prickly pear (bajtar tax-xewk) in Żurrieq, Malta.
+Prickly pear (bajtar tax-xewk) in Żurrieq, Malta

 Both my nannus, after they migrated to Australia from Malta, purchased farmland.
 Paul had a 102-acre property not far from Goulburn.
 My most vivid memories there are tied to the land, a rolling mass made dense with association, individual synapses linked to each bump and curve of the hard dirt roads.
 I can instantly recall the spot where a red-bellied snake bit me, the rabbit warren visited at dusk, the grassy slope where we shot clay pigeons, their graceful arcs and violent bursts superimposed on a quintessential pastoral backdrop.
 I remember waking my nanna, Doris, to wander the frosty paddocks together, picking up thin sheets of ice formed from puddles overnight.
-And if I close my eyes, I can imagine the snap of gum branches falling and the whispering olive grove, cultivated on a fertile hillside — a distinctly Mediterranean labour of love.
+And if I close my eyes, I can imagine the snap of gum branches falling and the whispering olive grove, cultivated on a fertile hillside—a distinctly Mediterranean labour of love.

 Andrew had a different, smaller farm, more typical of the homeland.
 It was not a place of zoological diversity, like Paul’s.
 It had a modest chicken coop, but no roaming cattle, no bird aviary, ferrets or guinea pigs.
 The land was not for grazing, but for food, especially rows and rows of enormous, coarse-skinned zucchini.
 In the centre of the farm: Nannu’s shed.
 Every bolt drilled by him, every steel beam.
 My memories here blur into one: bright, sweaty days, cold cans of Kinnie, hands red and black with rust and dirt, washing them with soap like sandpaper.
 Outside the shed, we roamed a labyrinthine graveyard of machinery, its tangles of spider webs and artificial topography.
 Rising above it all, his hand-built windmill, guillotine blades creaking in the wind.
-A no-nonsense place, but one whose rough edges were rich material for an active imagination.
+A no-nonsense place, but one whose rough edges were loam for the imagination.

-Tall walls of overgrown prickly pear lined the tractor path around the perimeter of Andrew’s dam — the same dam where he taught his daughters to swim by throwing them into its murky waters.
+Tall walls of overgrown prickly pear lined the tractor path around the perimeter of Andrew’s dam—the same dam where he taught his daughters to swim by throwing them into its murky waters.
 Those looming, thorny structures crowded the edge of the farm with their rotting pads and sickly sweet scent, and standing beneath them as a child, far from the safety of Nannu’s presence, turned real life to fantasy.
-For to creep through that spooky tunnel replete with crows and hidden snakes, alone or in the company of my brothers, was a quest with no reward but the sunlight at its end, the open vegetable fields beyond the dominion of the prickly terror.
+To creep through that spooky tunnel replete with crows and hidden snakes, alone or in the company of my brothers, was a quest with no reward but the sunlight at its end, the open vegetable fields beyond the dominion of the prickly terror.
 Freely facing those zombie cacti was the surest test of courage.

 Introduced to Australia by colonists in 1788 to establish a natural dye industry, prickly pear (genus Opuntia) was at first unremarkable.
 However, when the species now known as common pest pear (Opuntia stricta) entered in the 1800s as hardy stock fodder for use in drought years, it proceeded to invade the continent with a ferocity like few other weeds since.
 O. stricta encountered favourable clime and no serious enemies, and its plentiful coloured fruits attracted birds who were instrumental in its relentless, wide sweep over the land.

 Despite increasingly desperate control attempts such as poison, excavation and burning, crushing with livestock-drawn rollers, and even destroying tens of thousands of emus, crows and magpies who had helped disperse the seeds, by 1920 the common pest pear had managed to infest 58 million acres across New South Wales and Queensland.
-A trail of destruction was left in its wake — in part, man-made: Judith Wright notes, in Cry for the Dead, that poison drums emptied in the ecological fight against the pest soon leached into waterholes and creeks across the country, leading to the death of colonists’ livestock.
+A trail of destruction was left in its wake—in part, man-made: Judith Wright notes, in Cry for the Dead, that poison drums emptied in the ecological fight against the pest soon leached into waterholes and creeks across the country, leading to the death of colonists’ livestock.
 This was a cruel irony, since those cattle and sheep had prepped the land for Opuntia’s conquest in the first place, by degrading native grasslands previously managed by traditional Aboriginal burning practices.

 The prickly saga reached its zenith in 1926, when, following six years of evaluation by the Queensland Prickly Pear Land Commission, over three billion eggs of the Argentinian cactoblastis moth (Cactoblastis cactorum) were bred and distributed.
 In their larvae stage, the grubs work together to chew a tunnel through the tough surface of the plant, and then devour the soft interior.
 Under a decade later, the O. stricta infestation that had haunted rural settlers was mostly eradicated.
 The effectiveness of Cactoblastis as a biological agent was as stunning as the spread of the noxious weed it had neutralised, a success later mimicked in other countries.

-Malta, my ancestors’ homeland, is a tiny cluster of islands a stone’s throw south of Sicily — the entire nation is 78,000 acres, a blip in the Antipodean arm of the O. stricta empire at its peak.
+Malta, my ancestors’ homeland, is a tiny cluster of islands a stone’s throw south of Sicily—the entire nation is 78,000 acres, a blip in the Antipodean arm of the O. stricta empire at its peak.
 However, in contrast to Australia, Maltese people love prickly pear, where it is known as bajtar tax-xewk (‘spiny figs’).
 As testament, in 1975, soon after Malta became a republic, an unceremonious emblem that featured prickly pear on a coastline replaced the fussy heraldic coat of arms, and endured until 1988.
 One reason for this difference in endearment might be that O. stricta is absent.
 Instead, the slightly less troublesome O. ficus-indica species is found in every open space across the Maltese islands, used as impenetrable farm dividers and protection from strong prevailing winds, and celebrated for its summer fruit and saccharine liqueur.

 To tell the plants apart, you need only face them: the notorious O. stricta is unlikely to reach your shoulder, ruining arable land by covering vast swaths in low, dense scrub.
 Meanwhile, O. ficus-indica, at a height of up to five metres, can dwarf any human, and must have been the menacing but non-invasive species that enclosed Nannu’s dam.
 How did O. ficus-indica come to inhabit Andrew’s farm?
-When I asked Jane — his wife, my nanna — she revealed that before setting out on her six-week voyage to Australia in 1951, she sent her husband a prickly stem, wrapped in a shirt within a discreet package.
+When I asked Jane—his wife, my nanna—she revealed that before setting out on her six-week voyage to Australia in 1951, she sent her husband a prickly stem, wrapped in a shirt within a discreet package.
 This cracked me up: the knowing rebellion against biosecurity, yes, but more so the expression of fondness for a plant better known, in their new country, as a scourge.

 He refers to the Siege of Malta between 1940 and 1942, in which the Axis determined to bomb the country into submission due to its strategic importance in the Mediterranean, straddling vital supply and reinforcement routes.
 For over two years, starting from the day after Mussolini aligned Italy with the German forces, Malta became the target of several thousand enemy air raids, severely choking food supplies to its beleaguered population.
 In particular, a terrible stretch of 154 consecutive days and nights, which brought them to the brink of surrender and starvation, proved the most sustained bombing attack of World War II.

-To recognise the resilience of the Maltese, the George Cross — the highest possible British military decoration for civilians — was awarded for the first and only time to an entire people, and is now woven into Malta’s national flag.
+To recognise the resilience of the Maltese, the George Cross—the highest possible British military decoration for civilians—was awarded for the first and only time to an entire people, and is now woven into Malta’s national flag.
 Little wonder, then, that sweet fruit borne by widespread local cacti became a subject of adulation.
 That across an ocean, the sight of them, populous, gnarled and dominant in an otherwise foreign environment, provides comfort.

 Following the war, with their country ravaged and unemployment high, thousands of Maltese left for l-art fejn hemm futur (‘the land of the future’) with the aid of Australia’s first assisted passage agreement since the Ten Pound Poms.
-According to historian Barry York, 55,000 people — one-sixth of Malta’s population at the time — had settled in Australia by 1966.
+According to historian Barry York, 55,000 people—one-sixth of Malta’s population at the time—had settled in Australia by 1966.

 Beyond the cultural and spatial differences to become accustomed to, these dislocated islanders contended with that common, alienating barrier: their limited command of English.
 Their highly distinctive Semitic language, which had survived over a thousand years of economic and military incursions to the Maltese archipelago, was only useful within their post-war communities.
 Indeed, even within these linguistic havens, their new surroundings defied description; Manwel Nicholas-Borg, a prolific Maltese-Australian poet, said that to adequately capture their experiences, writers had to appropriate English words such as ‘bush’ (buxx).